 Our news briefings are emailed to our newsletter subscribers every week.
 Sign up via the contact form below if you’d like to receive them.

-Autonomous weapons systems, and AI and autonomy in military/defence
+Autonomous weapon systems, and AI and autonomy in security and defence

 Regulation and enforcement